-There was no outstanding debt balance on the Credit Facility at April 1, 2023.
-As of April 2, 2022, there was an outstanding balance of \$10,000.
+There was no outstanding debt balance on the Credit Facility as of July 1, 2023 and December 31, 2022.
 The obligations of the Company under the Credit Agreement are secured by the pledge of the capital stock of certain subsidiaries of the Company, pursuant to a Security and Pledge Agreement.

-Interest on revolving borrowings under the Credit Facility is computed at BSBY, adjusted by features specified in the Credit Agreement.
+Interest on revolving borrowings under the Credit Facility is computed atBSBY, adjusted by features specified in the Credit Agreement.
 The Credit Agreement covenants require the Company's rolling four-quarter consolidated EBITDA (per the credit agreement) to be \$100,000 or greater and its ratio of consolidated funded debt to consolidated EBITDA to be equal to or less than 2.0 to 1.0 at the end of each quarter.
 The Credit Agreement does not include any restrictions on the payment of cash dividends or share repurchases by the Company.
 Consolidated EBITDA and consolidated funded debt are non-GAAP terms.